ANSHUu200/hackathon/architecture.md

 ## Conclusion

-Cloud Cost Intelligence provides a robust, scalable architecture for AI-powered cloud cost analysis.
+AI Cloud Deployment Advisor provides a robust, scalable architecture for AI-powered cloud cost analysis.
 The layered architecture ensures separation of concerns, testability, and extensibility.
 The AI Reasoning Layer delivers intelligent recommendations that help developers make informed infrastructure decisions before deployment, potentially saving thousands of dollars in cloud costs.

 The system is designed for rapid development (suitable for hackathon timeline) while maintaining production-ready architecture principles that support future growth and enhancement.